 After the Machu Picchu tour we took the bus down to Aguas Calientes for lunch before taking the luxury train back.
 There are hot springs and massage places in Aguas Calientes, as well as many restaurants, shops, and cafes with Wifi!
 It’s a good place to buy souvenirs and just chill before the 2 hour train ride to Ollantaytambo (then another 2 hour bus ride to Cusco).
 The train ride itself was luxurious and has see through roof.
 It was interesting to look up at the mountains and wonder which one we hiked down from.
 The train ride also includes tea/coffee/water and snacks.
 Unfortunately there was no wifi.

-The 4 day Inca Trail was definitely not an easy trek but I’m glad I did it.
+The 4 day Inca Trail with Alpaca Expedition was definitely not an easy trek but I’m glad I did it.
 I also believe that everyone with reasonable fitness level and determination can do it.
 I saw so many amazing things and the ever changing landscape on the trail.
 If you are potentially interested in hiking it, I highly encourage you to!